1,000 Books Before Kindergarten

 - 500- stamper (try using this to keep track of the books read!)

 - 1000- backpack with book, goodies and certificate

 While this program does not require you to keep track of the names and authors of the books, some families may enjoy doing so to keep track of favorites.

 Older siblings already in school can participate by reading to their younger siblings.
 To keep track, have them initial the circle on the log when they read a book aloud.
 Once they read 25 books, siblings get their own prize!

+Stop by the library to register and get started toward you 1,000 books!
 This is a multi-year program, and registration is ongoing.
 If you have any questions or need a book recommendation, please don’t hesitate to ask

 Ms. Jessica or Ms. Bella.